jenineharris/foundation-biostat-2020/README.md

 **Alternate open source books:**

 Alternate readings will be provided each week (except the first 4 weeks since the press has made those chapters free online).
 The three main alternate books are listed below.
 The Fischetti book has 8 WUSTL licenses so 8 people can have the electronic copy of this book open at any given time.
 The Dalgaard book has unlimited user access.
 Both can be accessed through the WUSTL library website.
-Someone put the whole Field book online or there maybe copies to check out at the library.
+Someone put the whole Field book online or there may be copies to check out at the library.

 * 	Field, Andy.
 2012.
 Discovering Statistics using R. Sage.
 Access pdf:  https://nyu-cdsc.github.io/learningr/assets/discoveringstatistics.pdf
 *	Fischetti, Tony.
 2018.
 Data Analysis with R - Second Edition.
 Packt Publishing.